Kindally/rosebury/README.md

   - Command that view/add/edit/remove channels that count experience
 - admin
   - Command that allows you to view/add/remove admin roles
+- profile
+  - Command that allows you to view/add/update/remove users' character profiles

 ## Planned features